-Emma Bunton is a doting mum to sons Beau, 10, and six-year-old Tate, and very rarely shares photographs of them in order to protect their privacy.
-However, on Sunday, the former Spice Girl delighted her followers on Instagram when she posted a photo of her with her boys during a trip to the beach.
-The picture showed Emma embracing her sons, and was captioned: "My absolute world."
-Emma's son Beau in particular is quickly catching up with his mum, and will soon be towering over her!
+Emma Bunton is a doting mum to Beau, 10, and six-year-old Tate, and very rarely shares photographs of them in order to protect their privacy.
+However, on Sunday, the former Spice Girl delighted her followers on Instagram when she posted a photo of her with her children during a trip to the beach.
+The picture showed Emma embracing them, and was captioned: "My absolute world."
+Emma's firstborn Beau in particular is quickly catching up with his mum, and will soon be towering over her!
 Emma also shared another candid snapshot of her children with their arms wrapped around each other as they stood looking out at the sea.
 "Love each other," she captioned the post.

-Emma Bunton's sons are getting as tall as her!
+Emma Bunton's children are getting as tall as her!

 RELATED: Emma Bunton and Holly Willoughby twin in Spice Girls T-shirts

 Emma has previously said it would be "wonderful" to have another child